 The delamination results shall be assessed in accordance with Table 9 to determine if verification sampling in accordance with 15.2.2.3d is required.

-If after 500 shifts of performing delamination sampling and testing the data shows that the facility remained "IN-CONTROL" for the last 40 shifts of production, then the facility may go on to b) Level I Delamination Sampling

-"Level II Delamination Sampling" and testing.
+If after 500 shifts of performing delamination sampling and testing the data shows that the facility remained "IN-CONTROL" for the last 40 shifts of production, then the facility may go on to "Level II Delamination Sampling" and testing.